FM (2002); IM (2005); GM (2007); Italian Champion (2007, 2008, 2010, 2011).

 <Olympiads>: Caruana represented Italy on board 1 at the 2008, 2010, 2012 and 2014 Olympiads.

 Caruana was the world's top junior for 20 months, starting in January 2011.
-As of 1 November 2014, his rating was:
+His highest official standard rating to date was 2839 in November 2014.
+His live rating peaked at 2851.3 on 8 October 2014 after his seventh straight win in round 7 of the Sinquefield Cup.
+As of 1 January 2015, his rating was:

 He currently lives in Europe and in Tarpon Springs, Florida.